tannerbohn/tannerbohn.github.io/ideas.markdown

     - need gating mechanisms?
     - learning how to learn -- given response from env., learn how to use it to improve future performance
     - use "small world" type of connection dist'n
+  - learning to learn to learn ... to learn
+    - this is essentially how human intelligence came about and acts -> how can this process be implemented at the limit case?
+  - evolve recursive neural grid to maximise entropy of states over time
+    - this will have the effect of "prolonging life"
+    - use multiscale entropy (in both time and space?)
+  - use "multisensory" autoencoder to find shared encoding for many streams
+    - allows for interpretation of one stream as any other
+    - this has already been done with universal langueage translator?
+  - design a "cell" that when combined with others can adapt and learn
+    - undergoes period of differentiation?
+    - use optimization to determin structure of cell?
+  - classify windows of stock market by MSE curves

 ___